Manik2375/countdown/README.md

 # Countdown — Smart India Hackathon 2025 (Club Event)

-This repository contains a small React + Vite site created for a club event — a countdown page and registration QR used to promote the team's participation in Smart India Hackathon 2025.
+This repository contains a small React + Vite project, created for club event hackathon that's coming.
+It's a countdown timer that will be displayed on the screens.
+The countdown is when the event will start.

 Quick highlights
 - Simple responsive landing page with a flip-clock countdown.